 Once you’ve worked out how much space you’ll need, you can start deciding where it’s going to go in the garden.
 You need to pick a spot that gets a good amount of sunlight, but makes the best use of the space in the garden.
 If you put it right in the centre, you’re wasting a lot of space around it.
 It’s better to put it in a corner where possible so you can still use the rest of the garden.
 You could also consider getting an attached greenhouse that uses one of the walls from the house or the garage to minimize the space that it takes up.

 Finally, you need to decide what glazing you’re going to use.
 Glass is good but it can be pretty expensive.
 The cheapest option is plastic sheeting but it will deteriorate quickly and need replacing more often.
 The best thing to go for is polycarbonate, it’s cheaper than glass but more robust than plastic.
+If you’ve considered the things stated above and decided on what you will be getting, last thing to see are the BestofMachinery reviewed greenhouses.

 Now that you’ve got your greenhouse set up, you need to think about the extras that you’re going to put inside.
 This all depends on how much you want to spend on the greenhouse.
 You can get away without any of this stuff but if you want to get the most out of it, it’s worth spending the money.
 It’s a common misconception that a greenhouse sucks up heat during the day and stores it all at night.
 It does keep heat in but you’ll still lose a lot during the night.
 If you’re planning on growing anything that needs a particularly warm climate, it’s worth investing in a heater.